ICC Printed Assignment: Create PDF files for Submission

 4. Scan to PDF from the Library

-Written or drawn material can be converted to PDF by scanning the document at a Library printer, Scanning to PDF in the Library
+Written or drawn material can be converted to PDF by scanning the document at a multi-function device in the Library or Hub Central, Scanning to PDF in the Library